Rohannagariya1/Log4G/ReadMe.md

 - **Log Meta Data**: Logs have meta data useful for debugging like: methodName, lineNumer, className, filePath, timestamp etc.

 - **Saves Logs as stdout or files**: Saves logs as stdout / stderr or save as file depending upon config.
 When storing logs in a file you can choose between storing in a single file, or bifurcated based on log levels.

+- **Plug and Play Access Logs**: store logs of every API request that reaches your micro-service.
+Track host-ip, requester ip, response time of each API alongside trace-id as part of access logs

 # Installation